regolith-linux/regolith-linux.github.io/motivations.md

 title: Motivations
 ---

-This page describes several slow moving thought processes that resulted in the creation of Regolith Linux.
+The following describes several slow moving thought processes that resulted in the creation of Regolith Linux.

 <p align="center"> *** </p>